JmsPae/GeoDistrib/example/README.md

 # Example
 This example contains open data from Statistics Sweden (Statistiska Centralbyrån) and Gävle municipality.
-The data sources are in Swedish, so here's a description of the files and their attributes.
+The data sources are in Swedish, so I've included a description of the files and their attributes.

+The goal of this example is to distribute the field **BefTotalt** from **Population_1km_211231_3006** to the building polygons in **residential_buildings** weighted by the **AREA** attribute.

+Navigate to this folder in your command line and enter the following command:

+`python3 -m geodistrib -src Population_1km_211231_3006.gpkg -dst residential_buildings.gpkg -srcAttrib Beftotalt -dstWeight AREA -output out.gpkg`

 # Files